-You can do it every day, or you can do it just a few times a week.
-You can even customize the amount of time you spend between meals — which is good news if you have a variable schedule.
-What matters is that it works for YOU.
+You can follow the same eating pattern every day, or you can fast just a few times a week.
+You can even customize the amount of time you spend between meals—which is good news if you only occasionally want to follow a fasting schedule.

 As with any diet or exercise plan, consult your healthcare provider to determine what’s best for you.